Richard van der Venne

-Richard van der Venne (born 16 May 1992) is a Dutch professional footballer who plays for club RKC Waalwijk.
+Richard van der Venne (born 16 May 1992) is a Dutch professional footballer who plays for club TOP Oss.

 Club career

 He made his professional debut in the Eerste Divisie for FC Oss on 18 September 2015 in a game against FC Eindhoven.

 On 22 June 2022, Melbourne City FC announced they had signed van der Venne on a two-year contract.
-He made his A-league debut on 14 October 2022 in a 2-0 win against Brisbane Roar, coming on as a substitute in the 55th minute.
+He made his A-league debut on 14 October 2022 in a 2–0 win against Brisbane Roar, coming on as a substitute in the 55th minute.

-On 12 November 2022, van der Venne scored his first goal for Melbourne City FC in a 2-1 win against Newcastle Jets.
+On 12 November 2022, van der Venne scored his first goal for Melbourne City FC in a 2–1 win against Newcastle Jets.

-Van der Venne scored a hat-trick for Melbourne City FC in a 6-1 victory against Macarthur FC on 4 February 2023.
+Van der Venne scored a hat-trick for Melbourne City FC in a 6–1 victory against Macarthur FC on 4 February 2023.

 On 6 July 2023, van der Venne signed a two-year contract with St. Gallen in Switzerland.

 On 3 July 2024, van der Venne returned to RKC Waalwijk on a two-year deal.